JordanMartinez/purescript-jordans-reference/21-Hello-World/09-Games/src/02-Random-Number/11-Free/06-Analysis.md

 ## Unnecessary Translations

-There's one translation in our code that's actually unnecessary, the API's `Log` translation: `NotifyUser (Domain) ~> Log (API) ~> Effect.Console.log (Infrastructure)`.
+In the Node infrastructure, there's one translation in our code that's actually unnecessary, the API's `Log` translation: `NotifyUser (Domain) ~> Log (API) ~> Effect.Console.log (Infrastructure)`.
 If we look at the Domain to API translation, we can see that it does nothing more than forward the Domain data to the Infrastructure level:
 ```purescript
 -- Domain -> API
 go :: RandomNumberOperationF ~> API